RPIForge/website/README.md

 	- python manage.py runserver

 The site will be accessible at localhost:8000 (unless you specify another port as an argument to runserver).
 To access the Django admin panel, point your browser to localhost:8000/admin.
 To access the site, go to localhost:8000/machine_usage/.
-This behavior will soon change to hosting the site at the site root.
+This behaviour will soon change to hosting the site at the site root.